saimadhu27/saimadhu27/README.md

 </h1>

 ### :woman_technologist: About Me :
-I am a aspiring Data Analyst from India.
+I am a aspiring Data Scientist
-- :🔭 I’m currently working on building my skills and doing projects
+- :🔭 I’m currently doing my masters in Data Science at University of Arizona.

-- :seedling: I'm looking to learn Data Science content too.

 - :zap: In my free time, I read tech articles on medium.